bytecodealliance/wasm-micro-runtime/README.md

 =================

 The WAMR samples are located in folder [./samples](./samples).
 A sample usually contains the WAMR runtime build, WASM applications and test tools.
 The WARM provides following samples:
-- [Simple](./samples/simple/README.md): The runtime integrated most of the WAMR APP libaries and multiple WASM applications are provided for using different WASM API set.
+- [Simple](./samples/simple/README.md): The runtime is integrated with most of the WAMR APP libaries and multiple WASM applications are provided for using different WASM API set.
 - [littlevgl](./samples/littlevgl/README.md): Demostrating the graphic user interface application usage on WAMR.
-The whole littlevgl 2D user graphic library and the UI application is built into WASM application.
+The whole [LittlevGL](https://github.com/littlevgl/) 2D user graphic library and the UI application is built into WASM application.
-- [gui](./samples/gui/README.md): Moved the littlevgl library into the runtime and defined a WASM application interface by wrapping the littlevgl API.
+- [gui](./samples/gui/README.md): Moved the [LittlevGL](https://github.com/littlevgl/) library into the runtime and defined a WASM application interface by wrapping the littlevgl API.
 - [IoT-APP-Store-Demo](./test-tools/IoT-APP-Store-Demo/README.md): A web site for demostrating a WASM APP store usage where we can remotely install and uninstall WASM application on remote devices.